RLuckom/exploranda-core/README.md

                  value will _not_ short-circuit fetching any downstream dependencies--only the `cacheLifetime` values of those dependencies control their cache behavior.

+`behaviors` : Object (optional), settings for how the results are fetched.
+The only setting currently
+              used is `parallelLimit`, which controls how many parallel calls will be made at once for a given dependency in most situations ("tree" calls are the exception).
+The `behaviors` object will eventually also subsume the `cacheLifetime` setting and implement retry settings.

 #### Dependency Params

 The values on the `params` object can be used to specify a static value, a runtime-generated value, or